-Using the Automatic User Language Detection Add-on from TranslatePress, users will be redirected to their preferred language.
+Using the Automatic User Language Detection Add-on for TranslatePress, users will be redirected to their preferred language.

 Install the Automatic User Language Detection Add-on